OfficeDev/open-xml-docs/docs/how-to-change-text-in-a-table-in-a-word-processing-document.md

 localization_priority: Priority
 ---

-# How to: Change text in a table in a word processing document (Open XML SDK)
+# Change text in a table in a word processing document (Open XML SDK)

 This topic shows how to use the Open XML SDK 2.5 for Office to programmatically change text in a table in an existing word processing